 8 Mar 2015

 I’d always noticed number 77 Shacklewell Lane because of the ghostsign below.
-Although very faint, it appears to advertise a business called/run by Grime.
+Although very faint, I always thought it advertised a business called/run by Grime.
+However, as we’ll see below, this word was in fact ‘Prime’.

 Below this was a blacked out shop fascia, overlooking the bus stop.